jsfillman/staging_service/README.md

 must have docker installed

-if you want to run it locally you must have python3.6 installed
+If you want to run it locally you must have python3.6 installed

 # setup